inbo/n2khab-preprocessing/README.md

 Recommended resources to get started are:
     - [R for Data Science](https://r4ds.had.co.nz/)
     - [Geocomputation with R](https://geocompr.robinlovelace.net)
-    - interesting resources when contributing to the package:
-        - [R packages](http://r-pkgs.had.co.nz/) (by Hadley Wickham 2015; an extended/updated [version](https://r-pkgs.org/) is still under development)
-        - `vignette("formatting", package = "roxygen2")` for documentation syntax
 - have a quick look at the [tidyverse style guide](https://style.tidyverse.org/).
 There you see how to style object, variable and function names, as well as the documentation.
 At least keep in mind: **use lower case and 'snake_case'** for object, variable and function names.